pranigopu/mathematics/linearAlgebra/README.md

             - Representing a LT as a transformation of basis vectors
             - Reducing the dimensionality of a vector space through LT

+Matrices are deeply tied to linear transformations, so always consider matrix-related topics in the context of LT...

 - `M`: Matrices<br> _... extends from_ `V.M`
     - `M.base`: General definition of matrix & specific interpretations
     - `M.Op`: Matrix operations & their meaning w.r.t. vectors